art-from-the-machine/Mantella/docs/pages/installation_fallout4.md

 	<details>
 	<summary>Mod Organizer 2 Users</summary>

 	By default, this is simply the path to your Fallout 4 folder.
-If you are using a Wabbajack modlist, you may need to try searching for a folder called overwrite/root or "Stock Game" in your Mod Organizer 2 / Wabbajack installation path and set this as your `fallout4_folder` path.
+If you are using a Wabbajack modlist, you may need to try searching for a folder called overwrite/root or "Stock Game" in your Mod Organizer 2 / Wabbajack installation path and set this as your `fallout4_folder` or `fallout4VR_folder` path.
 	</details>
 	<details>
 	<summary>Vortex 2 Users</summary>